LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 </figcaption>
 </figure>

-While this approach may seem very simple to setup at first sight, which also makes it easily _discoverable_, it has some significant disadvantages.
+While this approach may seem very simple to set up at first sight, which also makes it easily _discoverable_,
+<span class="comment" data-author="RV">Not really a consequence: simple setup doesn't mean simple consumption/discovery.</span>
+it has some significant disadvantages.
-For one, as each response type requires a separate RDF type, clients implement have explicit support for each of these potentially huge number of types.
+For one, as each response type requires a separate RDF type, and clients need explicit support for a potentially huge number of types.
+<span class="comment" data-author="RV">Something about subtypes here too.</span>
+it has some significant disadvantages.
 Instead of small functional building blocks that can be reused, service providers would have to define new types for each interface that offers different functionality.
+<span class="comment" data-author="RV">I'd make the comparison to MIME types here, with the difference that RDF types can have explicit subclasses (which are just a convention with MIME types), and potentially combinations.</span>

 ### SHACL Shapes
 {:#approach-shacl}

 While the SHACL vocabulary is primarily used for defining shape constraints, we can also use SHACL to describe the shape of our responses.
+<span class="comment" data-author="RV">Isn't that the same?
+I.e., a constraint on a response?</span>
-In our TPF use case, we could make our search form a parameterizable shape, and declare the triple pattern query as a [SPARQL](cite:citesAsAuthority spec:sparqllang) SELECT query, as shown in [](#approach-shacl).
+In our TPF use case, we could make our search form a parameterizable shape, and declare the triple pattern query as a [SPARQL](cite:citesAsAuthority spec:sparqllang) `SELECT` query, as shown in [](#approach-shacl).

 <figure id="approach-shacl" class="listing">